 Personally, my favorite thing is that they use the sunflower to inspire their members to turn toward the sun with strength & hope.
 What an amazing Alliance & I couldn’t be prouder to help raise awareness & funds for such a worthy cause!

-I hope you'll consider supporting the Sarcoma Alliance and their cause through the purchase of this sterling silver necklace & matching studs, which are based on cell images of Synovial Sarcoma.
+I hope you'll consider supporting the Sarcoma Alliance and their cause through the purchase of one of our Sarcoma Awareness pieces, which are based on cell images of Synovial Sarcoma.

 For more information on the Sarcoma Alliance or to get help with your diagnosis, click here.